jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ## Sequential Salts

 One might also consider using a sequence number as a simple way to ensure unique salts.
-The vulnerability this approach has is that an attacker may precompute a table of known salts combined with likely passwords.
+The vulnerability this approach has is that an attacker may create a rainbow table of known salts combined with likely passwords.
 This vulnerability can be be mitigated by using pepper in combination with a sequence number.
-If the pepper is sufficiently large and random the attacker would not know which sequence numbers to use.
+If the pepper is sufficiently large and random the attacker would not know which sequence numbers to use and their rainbow table could not be reused on other applications (i.e. with different peppers) making them pointless to create.

 ## Short Salts